selmaT273/mc-exercise/FUBAR.md

 Vision board:
 method(It) is a good idea and we will succeed as a group by doing better than the other groups.
-As a team, we, team mongoose are powerful, smart people.
+As a team, we, team mongoose are powerful, smart, beautiful, people.

+this is me, bob, making a change.